Avery Homestead: Design

 The framing of the house is unusual because it has "longitudinal summer beams extending from the end girts to the chimney girts in both the hall and the parlor.
 Corner and intermediate posts are flared in gunstock pattern.
 The walls are sheathed with vertical planking except in the attic gables, where the planks are laid horizontally, alternating the taper.
 Framing is cased in the parlor and exposed in the hall, where the summers are adzed and roughly chamfered."
 The attic construction is conventional with equally spaced rafters that have mortise and tenon joints at the ridge.
 This type of construction indicates that the conventional principal rafter or purlin framing may not have been used in Ledyard during that time.

-The low granite block foundation of the house is more exposed on the west side of the house, allowing for a full-height door exiting from the cellar.
-The stone stack supports four fireplaces that each support the hall, hall chamber, parlor and the cellar.
+The low granite block foundation of the house is more exposed on the west side of the house, allowing a full-height door exiting from the cellar.
+The stone stack supports four fireplaces that serve the hall, hall chamber, parlor, and cellar.
 Also there is a smoke chamber in the stack in the attic.
 The original kitchen, now in the hall, features a large fireplace with bake oven in the rear wall of the firebox.
 The attic once housed a large loom that was later moved down to the west side of the cellar.
-Amos G. Avery, who owned and restored the house prior to its 1992 National Register of Historic Places listing, removed an 1871 Victorian balustrade on the front staircase installed by the second Theophilus Avery.
+Amos G. Avery owned and restored the house before its 1992 National Register of Historic Places listing, and he removed an 1871 Victorian balustrade on the front staircase.

-The main barn is oriented on a north–south axis and has a conventional bent framing and sheathed with vertical boards.
-It is believed that the addition of a cupola with a hip roof may have been a later addition to the barn.
-Photos dating from 1870 confirm its age, but the date of construction for the barn cannot be determined, but it may date from the 18th century.
-The former ell of the house was converted in a shed and dates to around 1780.
+The main barn is oriented on a north–south axis; it has a conventional bent framing and is sheathed with vertical boards.
+A cupola with a hip roof may have been a later addition.
+Photos dating from 1870 confirm its age, but the date of construction for the barn cannot be determined.
+The former ell of the house was converted to a shed and dates to around 1780.